 Goys & Birls

-A collective of sensitive agents in a quest for a wanted future.
-Empowered by pop culture, they dream in full HD, manifest beyond DIN Formats and touch the world through a layer of criticality, using their visual powers to question and form reality.
+A design studio based in Amsterdam.
+Goys & Birls work – both commissioned and self-directed – reflects on contemporary culture and developments in society in a cutting edge visual language.
+Empowered by pop culture, they dream in full HD and manifest beyond DIN Formats.
 Goys & Birls was born in 2015 in Amsterdam from the love of Monika Gruzite, Juliette Lizotte and Florian Mecklenburg.

 Contact us at hey [at] goysandbirls dot click